• Skip to primary navigation

 If you want to make this Turkey roulade for Thanksgiving or just a family meal, check out these other Thanksgiving recipes: Turkey Au Jus Gravy, Maple Brussel Sprouts with Pancetta, Cranberry Sauce with Orange , and Herb and Mushroom Dressing.

-If you want a California Thanksgiving meal check out these recipes: Dutch Oven Whole Roasted Chicken, Miso Mashed Potatoes with Miso Butter, Harvest Quinoa Salad with Arugula, Maple Roasted Kabocha, Sautéed Green Beans with Furikake, and Sautéed Mushrooms with White Wine.
+If you want a California Thanksgiving meal check out these recipes: Dutch Oven Whole Roasted Chicken, Mashed Potatoes with Miso Butter, Harvest Quinoa Salad with Arugula, Maple Roasted Kabocha, Sautéed Green Beans with Furikake, and Sautéed Mushrooms with White Wine.

 Storage